KSheridan86/project-5-RossAnthonyDesigns/README.md

 ## Web Marketing

 #### **E-Commerce Application Type**
 Forged Nature is a B2C e-commerce application.
-Selling directly to consumers means that the site is designed to sell quickly, on impulse, and in smaller quantities.
+Selling directly to consumers means that the site is designed to sell quickly, on impulse, and in smaller quantities aswell as cater to people who may wish to commission a piece.
 While wholesale is a possible future goal, the website was not yet intended to sell to other businesses.
 For this reason, a large amount of the functionality is focused on the user experience and the ability to purchase products quickly and effectively

 #### **Marketing Strategy**
 As Forged Nature is a start-up business, the budget for marketing is limited.
 However, there are several ways that Forged Nature can market itself to help increase sales and brand awareness.
 Using Facebook to pump out content and drive traffic is the first and most straightforward.
 The use of paid ads allows the business to target specific demographics and increase brand awareness.
 The use of social media is also a great way to get feedback from customers and to help with customer service.
 There is an image of the Facebook page below and a link to the page [here](https://www.facebook.com/forged.nature.irl).